Hegebf/Oscillatory-Responses/README.md

-# Testing Linear Responses
+# Oscillatory Responses
- Code used for Linear Response paper
+ Code used for the paper "Exploring global temperature oscillations using a generalised linear box model"